 Reuseable Asset Service (RAS)

-Within a large organization, groups of users can be separated by geographical distance be on different networks.
+Within a large organization, groups of users can be separated by geographical distance and be on different networks.
 This can make it difficult to share common data, standards and modeling structures, without the complexity of using external Version Control tools or manually distributing XMI files between projects.
 Enterprise Architect has a Reusable Asset Service (RAS) that provides a simple and convenient mechanism for modelers to distribute or download reusable model structures, information, corporate directives and standards.
-The shared repository is accessible via a Cloud Service connection, making it accessible for distributed teams.
+The shared repository is accessible via a Cloud connection, making it accessible for distributed teams.
 The person who sets up the reusable data can retain governance of the resource or asset, whilst users of the service can easily review the currency of the information and download the latest versions into their models or file folders.

 The RAS gives distributed teams convenient access to a single 'source of truth' for shared data, including project milestones, architectural frameworks and industry standards.

 - Packages containing elements, diagrams and structures (as drawn from any point within the Browser window), and

 - Files in a range of text, code and graphic formats, including .eap files

 An asset can be, for example: